Harithelamin/Is-poisonous/README.md

 # Usage
-identify whether the mushroom is poisonous or edible
+Identify whether the mushroom is poisonous or edible

 # Authors
 1. Anub